Matilda Tone: Family life

 The Tone's first child, Maria, was born before October 1786.
 She was followed by a son, Richard, who was named for their neighbour Richard Griffith, who died in infancy.
 Tone stayed with her husband's family while he was studying for the bar in London from 1787 to 1788.
 When he returned, the couple had two more sons: William Theobald Wolfe Tone born 29 April 1791, and Francis Rawdon Tone, born 23 June 1793.
 Francis was known as Frank and was named after Francis Rawdon-Hastings.
-William was born in Dublin, and Frank was probably born at Bodenstown.
+William was born in Dublin, and Frank was probably born in Bodenstown.
 By this time that family had a cottage in Bodenstown which Wolfe Tone had inherited from his uncle Jonathan Tone that the family jokingly referred to as Château Boue.
 They lived there until May 1795, when they left for Princeton, New Jersey due to political reasons.

 Matilda Tone and the children came back to Europe to join Tone in France 18 months later.
 The family settled in Paris, at first living with Colonel Henry Shee at Nanterre, later moving to the suburb, Chaillot.
 Tone educated her children at home.
 Very few of her letters survive, but many of her husband's letters and diaries were addressed or intended for her.
 From these and her letter to her friend Eliza Fletcher, it is clear she shared her husband's interest in politics.
 Following her husband's death in November 1798, she moved to a small apartment at 51 rue St Jacques in the Latin quarter of Paris.
 This was to be close to her son William, who was attending Lycée Louis-le-Grand.
 She was awarded a pension of 1,200 francs for herself and 400 for each of her children after the rupture of the peace of Amiens on 18 May 1803.